MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-content/management/materialized-views/materialized-views-limitations.md

 * Use the leader cluster to monitor follower database materialized views.
 For more details, see [Materialized views in follower databases](materialized-views-monitoring.md#materialized-views-in-follower-databases).
 ::: moniker-end
 :::moniker range="microsoft-fabric"
-* Use the source Eventhouse to monitor follower database materialized views.
-For more details, see [Monitor materialized views](/fabric/real-time-intelligence/materialized-views-monitoring)
+* Use the source Eventhouse to monitor shortcut database materialized views.
+For more details, see [Monitor materialized views](materialized-views-monitoring.md)
 ::: moniker-end

 ## Other